Bachelor of Arts

 Pamela Saylor is a Clinical Assistant Professor and Director of Social Work Program in the Behavioral Sciences Department.
 Her focus is on program development, assessment, and education abroad.

 Field Education Director Clinical Assistant Professor

-I am responsible to guide the internship sequence of the social work program in an educationally sound manner while helping to develop future social workers in their readiness for ethical work.
+Robin Miller is responsible to guide the internship sequence of the social work program in an educationally sound manner, while helping to develop future social workers in their readiness for ethical work.